Work Bridgeable

 A widely adopted organizational capability

-Since 2015, the UPL has been applied to more than 20 internal design projects at BMS, and everyone from brand managers to research scientists have used the UPL to co-create prototypes with patients, caregivers, clinicians, and communication experts.
+Since 2015, the UPL has been applied to more than 50 communication projects at BMS across 6 therapeutic areas and 15 BMS brands, and everyone from brand managers to research scientists have used the UPL to co-create prototypes with patients, caregivers, clinicians, and communication experts.
 The output of those projects has been incorporated into patient-facing materials such as brochures, websites, and call centres, while the generalizable learnings about patient communications have been incorporated back into the UPL.
 In this way, the UPL becomes more robust with each new project.

 When the UPL work began in 2014, there was a single individual focused on patient experience.
 Since then, in large part because of the success of UPL, BMS has established a dedicated Patient Hub of full-time staff who support the patient experience across the organization.